SoftSec-KAIST/SURI/README.md

 ### 2 Overhead of Rewritten Binaries (Section 4.3)

-This experiment answers the **RQ2**: How big is the performance overhead introduced by SURI for rewritten binaries?
+This experiment answers **RQ2**: How big is the performance overhead introduced by SURI for rewritten binaries?

 ### 2.1 Overhead Incurred by SURI (Section 4.3.1)